 In most cases, the mitigating actions departments have taken mean that the vast majority of students have been able to graduate.
 The number of students impacted is changing over time.
-However, as of 22 August, 33 students (5 undergraduates and 28 taught postgraduates) were unable to graduate because of MAB-related incomplete results.
-A full record of the numbers of students affected by the marking boycott will not be available until November 2023, once all exam results have been processed and the exam boards have met.
+A full record of the numbers of students affected by the marking boycott will not be available until the end of Michaelmas term 2023, once all exam results have been processed and the exam boards have met.

 Will all exams and submissions be marked now that the Marking and Assessment Boycott has come to an end?